SalesConnection/Caction-Support/docs/Delete,_Deactivate_or_Change_User.md

 <a id="section2"></a>
 ## ⚠ Delete a Resigned User
-### What will happen if I delete a user from the system?
+### What happens when a user is deleted from the system?
-- The user will not be able to log into (access) the system.<br>
+- The user can't login to the system.<br>
-- The user will be removed from all the items he was assigned to/created.
-(Assigned to/ Creator column will remove deleted user)<br>
+- The user is removed from all the tasks they were assigned to or created.<br>
-- The users’ jobs cannot be traced in the schedule and metrics overview pages.<br>
+- The users’ jobs won't appear in the schedule and metrics overview pages.<br>
-*Note: All updates, comments, and check-ins/outs of the deleted user will remain in the system.<br><br>
+*Note: All updates, comments, and check-ins/outs by the deleted user will stay in the system.<br><br>

 ### How to delete a user?
 1. Go to desktop site navigation bar > User Management > User List.<br>
+   **Open User List Page Here:** [https://salesconnection.my/usermanage/userlist](https://salesconnection.my/usermanage/userlist)<br>
    *Note: Only certain admins can delete users.<br>

    <p align="center">